 David R Hankes

 WCAG 2.1 AA Extends Beyond a Website; It is the Foundation of Your Organization

-Title II of the Americans with Disabilities Act (ADA) mandates that state and local governments ensure their "services, programs, and activities" are accessible to individuals with disabilities.
-This requirement explicitly includes services, programs, and activities offered online and through mobile applications.
-The term "state and local governments" encompasses agencies, departments, special purpose districts, transportation authorities, and other commuter agencies.
+Title II of the Americans with Disabilities Act (ADA) requires state and local governments to ensure their "services, programs, and activities" are accessible to individuals with disabilities.
+Let's discuss

-6. Application Assistance — What current technologies can help ease the compliance burden on my organization?
+5. What current technologies can assist in easing the compliance burden on my organization?

 Putting the "Human" back into Government Digital Services

-Today, citizens expect government services to be as seamless and efficient as those provided by the private sector.
-However, many government platforms do not meet these expectations, resulting in frustration, disengagement, and a growing sense of lost transparency and trust.
-Simply following the examples set by peers does not improve services; instead, it perpetuates poor practices and non-compliance among leading vendors in the public sector.
+Citizens expect government services to be as efficient as those in the private sector, but many government platforms fall short, leading to frustration and a loss of trust.
+Imitating peers often perpetuates poor practices in the public sector.

+David R Hankes